-High School in the Community was founded 40 years ago, making it the first small school alternative to New Haven’s large high schools.
+High School in the Community was founded 40 years ago, making it the first small school option for New Haven’s high school students.
 It is a strong, vibrant community in which students are encouraged to be independent, intrinsically motivated, and willing to play an active role in their own education and in the community.